cpsc-fall-2023/cpsc-120-portfolio/README.md

 A _universal resource locator_ or _URL_ is the term we use to identify unique addresses on the World Wide Web.
 Casually in conversation, we may refer to a URL as a _link_.
 GitHub's URL or link is http://github.com and CSU Fullerton's is http://fullerton.edu.

 Think about your three favorite lab exercises that you completed this semester.
+You may have a hard time remembering each one so review the labs that you have on your computer.

-Below are the links to each Canvas lab assignment. **Bookmark or write down your favorite lab repositories or lab parts.
-You will need these URLs for the next step.**
+In case, you no longer have copies of your labs on your computer the links to each Canvas lab assignment is given below. **Bookmark or write down your favorite lab repositories or lab parts to make it easier to find your favorite labs.**

 * [Lab 02](https://csufullerton.instructure.com/courses/3381162/assignments/34485143)
 * [Lab 03](https://csufullerton.instructure.com/courses/3381162/assignments/34562947)